 The College of Westchester's discipline policy is intended to support the standards of The College with regard to the conduct of students and academic integrity policies.
-(Alleged violations of the Title IX Grievance Policy as well as the Policy Prohibiting Sexual Harassment and Sexual Misconduct will be investigated and adjudicated pursuant to the procedures set forth therein.)
+(Alleged violations of the Title IX Policy Prohibiting Discrimination and Harassment on the Basis of Sex will be investigated and adjudicated pursuant to the procedures set forth therein.)
 A student may face interim suspension if they are accused of possessing drugs, alcohol or weapons on College property or any other major conduct violation that could put another member of the College community in immediate danger or threat of harm.
 The College reserves the right to place a student on an emergency suspension when the continued presence of such student could constitute a danger to the safety of person or property on the premises of The College.
 The interim suspension may remain in place until a final decision regarding responsibility is made by the Discipline Committee as outlined below.